top of page

 Equine Assisted Programs & Services

-At Enfants en Équi-Libre we are proud to offer a wide range of programs and services which cover a variety of therapeutic, recreational, sport and learning goals.
-The four programs listed below are considered our horseback riding and horsemanship programs which are offered by instructors certified with the Canadian Therapeutic Riding Association (CanTRA) and/or Equestrian Canada (EC).
-Click on the links below to learn about each one, or view our Participant Registration Process to sign up.
+At Équi-Libre, we offer a variety of therapeutic, recreational, sport, and learning programs and services.
+Our horseback riding and horsemanship programs are taught by instructors certified by the Canadian Therapeutic Riding Association (CanTRA) and/or Equestrian Canada (EC).
+Click on the links below to learn more about each program or view our Participant Registration Process to sign up.

 Summer Camp